Quamatic/rbx-redux/README.md

 - [ ] Make the package fully typed
 - [ ] Export all typings to the entry file
 - [ ] Add tests
+- [ ] Add a feature similar to a production/development environment for stuff like throwing errors & warnings
 - [ ] Add dev-tools extension (UI & Middleware)
 - [ ] Add optimizations
 - [ ] Add react-redux package